zeindevs/zeindevs/README.md

 **Talking about Personal Stuffs:**

 - 💻 I’m a Full-stack Developer;
-- 🌱 I'm improving my skills in React and Microservices;
+- 🌱 I'm improving my skills in React and Golang;
 - 💬 Ask me about anything, I am happy to help;
 - 📫 How to reach me: [@zeindevs](https://www.linkedin.com/in/zeindevs/);
-- ⚽ My hobbies: Reading, Listening Music, Coding.
+- ⚽ My hobbies: Reading and Listening Music.

 **Languages and Tools:**